iskipu/forge-docu/docs/import-existing-project.md

 }
 ```

-Then, set up your Forge [configuration.md](config/configuration.md "mention") in the `config.forge` field in package.json.
+Then, set up your Forge [Overview](config/configuration.md) in the `config.forge` field in package.json.

 ```json title="package.json"
 {